Webhooks are useful as they allow receiving updates about transactions processed.

 Please enable Stripe webhooks only for the following events, to ensure

-minimal delays in processing at our end.
+minimal delays in processing.

 The Stripe connector can operate as either an open or a closed-loop connector.
 In